NotFoundLabs/TRC-404/0404-trc-404-standard.md

 # Summary

-A semi-fungible token(SFT) standard that combines the [Jetton](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) and [NFT](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) standards with native liquidity and fractionalization, as well as full compatibility.
+A semi-fungible token(SFT) standard that combines the [Jetton](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) and [NFT](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) standards with native liquidity and fractionalization, as well as full compatibility.This protocol is inspired by [ERC404]((https://github.com/Pandora-Labs-Org/erc404)), so we also refer to this standard as TRC404 protocol.

 # Motivation

 This protocol can increase the liquidity of NFT transactions, achieve fragmentation of NFTs, and facilitate the exchange between different NFTs.

-SFT standard describes:
+TEP404 standard describes:

 * The way of SFT jetton transfers.
 * The way of SFT NFT transfers.